 The swollen lymph nodes can also be removed, certainly when they cause obstruction of the pelvis and/or cause an excess of calcium blood levels.
 When the tumour can only be removed with little margin, the risk of recurrence is high.
 This is also the case when the distinction between healthy and tumoural tissue is difficult.
 Complications occur in about 10% of surgically treated cases.
 The most common complications include bleeding during the operation, infection, incontinence (fecal or urinary), squeezing to defecate and the formation of fistulas.

 This treatment is advised when the tumour cannot be removed in its entirety.
 Up to 38% of dogs had a reduction in tumour size after radiotherapy and in 62% of dogs with clinical symptoms there was an improvement of disappearance of symptoms after radiotherapy.

 So far, little is documented about the effect of chemotherapy as monotherapy or as a supplementary treatment for anal sac adenocarcinomas.

 No impressive results were reported for chemotherapy (mitoxantrone, carboplatin, cisplatin, actinomycin D, melphalan) in monotherapy and their role in combination with other treatments is unknown.

-Toceranib phosphate (tyrosine kinase inhibitor) is associated with a mild response (decrease in tumor volume).
+Toceranib phosphate (tyrosine kinase inhibitor) is associated with a mild response (decrease in tumour volume).

-Non-steroidal anti-inflammatory drugs have no proven effect so far, but their general affect against the formation of new blood vessels and tumor development could decrease the tumor growth.
+Non-steroidal anti-inflammatory drugs have no proven effect so far, but their general affect against the formation of new blood vessels and tumour development could decrease the tumour growth.